QubesOS/qubes-doc/developers/doc-guidelines.md

 dedicated [qubes-doc] repository.
 By cloning and regularly pulling from this repo, users can maintain their own up-to-date offline copy of all Qubes documentation rather than relying solely on the Web.
-Contributions to the documentation (both new content and edits of existing content) are welcome.
+Contributions to the documentation (both new content and edits of existing content) are welcome!

 To contribute, please [fork and clone][gh-fork] this repo, make your changes, then either [submit a pull request][gh-pull] or [send a patch][patch] to the `qubes-devel` [mailing list][lists].
 If you have a GitHub account (free), you can simply browse the [qubes-doc] repository and edit the files there.
 The GitHub interface will automatically guide you through the [fork and pull request creation process][gh-fork].
+(We provide a detailed walkthrough of this process below.)

 Markdown Conventions
 --------------------

 All the documentation is written in Markdown for maximum accessibility.
-When making contributions, please observe the following style conventions:
+When making contributions, please try to observe the following style conventions, where appropriate:

  * Use spaces instead of tabs.
  * Hard wrap Markdown lines at 80 characters.
- * Hard wrap Git commit message lines at 72 characters.
-   * This leaves exactly four spaces on each side of the commit message when viewed in the default `git log` format.)
  * If appropriate, make numerals in numbered lists match between Markdown source and HTML output.
-   * In the event that a user is required to read the Markdown source directly, this will make it easier to follow, e.g., numbered steps in a set of instructions.
+   * Rationale: In the event that a user is required to read the Markdown source directly, this will make it easier to follow, e.g., numbered steps in a set of instructions.
  * Use hanging indentations
    where appropriate.
  * Use underline headings (`=====` and `-----`) if possible.
 If this is not